What’s the Difference Between Hemp and Marijuana Plants?

 The important thing to remember about hemp plants is that they contain less than or equal to 0.3% THC, or tetrahydrocannabinol, content.
 THC is a major cannabinoid compound that’s responsible for the high commonly associated with cannabis use.

 One compound that hemp plants do contain in high levels is CBD, cannabidiol, another major cannabinoid that has demonstrated impressive therapeutic potential.
-Research tells us that CBD may be able to:

 Key characteristics of marijuana plants

 While similar to hemp plants in many ways, the compound content of marijuana plants is what sets it apart.

 Marijuana plants are similar in appearance to hemp plants—short bushy plants with the characteristic “weed” leaf.
 Also like hemp, the appearance of marijuana differs from strain to strain.

 The THC content is the big difference when it comes to marijuana plants vs. hemp plants.
 Marijuana plants contain more than 0.3% THC, and significantly more than that in some species.
 Marijuana plants can also contain other cannabinoid compounds like CBD and minor cannabinoids.

 THC: what sets hemp and marijuana plants apart

 When it comes to classifying a plant as hemp or marijuana, the difference lies in its THC content.
 If a plant contains 0.3% or less THC, then it falls into the hemp category.
 If its THC levels are higher than 0.3% then it’s a marijuana plant.

 Aside from THC levels, hemp and marijuana plants are essentially the exact same plant.
 Hemp and marijuana are simply different words for describing the cannabis species of plants, which are separated only by their THC levels.

 The higher level of regulation and control around THC is due to the compound’s psychotropic nature.